Federal Funding Opportunities

 NOAA Atlantic Salmon Habitat Restoration Partnership Grants

-The principal objective of the Atlantic Salmon Habitat Restoration Partnership Grants solicitation is to support the recovery of the Gulf of Maine Distinct Population Segment of Atlantic salmon, designated by NMFS as a Species in the Spotlight.
+The principal objective of the Atlantic Salmon Habitat Restoration Partnership Grants solicitation is to support the recovery of the Gulf of Maine Distinct Population Segment of Atlantic salmon, designated by the National Marine Fisheries Service as a Species in the Spotlight.
 Highest priority will be given to habitat restoration proposals that:

 Improve fish passage and restore connectivity between the Gulf of Maine and freshwater spawning and rearing habitat within federally designated Critical Habitat for the Gulf of Maine Distinct Population Segment.
 Priority will be given to project sites that are located within rivers that have been designated as Critical Habitat for Atlantic salmon, located in habitats with features of climate resilience, and are located within rivers where a river-specific stock is present or that host a wild or naturally reared run of Atlantic salmon.